These beauties are sturdy, functional, and the perfect accessory for our summer bar cart.

 Once they’re cut and you’ve removed them from the cutting mat you’ll need to weed-out any remaining cuts that didn’t fall out immediately.

-Step 5: Once you’ve weeded the cuts, time to start folding the fan components.
-Each strip that is cut will make up part of the fan, so you’ll need to fold them like an acccordion.
+Once you’ve weeded the cuts, time to start folding the fan components.
+Each strip that is cut will make up part of the fan, so you’ll need to fold them like an accordion.

 Lia Griffith recommends gluing all four pieces to each other (end to end) before starting the folds, to ensure that you don’t have to re-fold something because it’s folded on the wrong grooves.